 Nut-Free, Gluten-Free St. Patrick’s Day Recipes

-While I go by “The Allergy Free Wife” on this website, my given name is Fiona, which may giveaway my Irish heritage.
+While I go by “The Allergy Free Life” on this website, my given name is Fiona, which may giveaway my Irish heritage.
 As the daughter of a mother who was born in Ireland, I take my Irish roots quite seriously.
 Every year when St. Patrick’s Day rolls around I get excited as it’s a chance for me to eat my favorite Irish food!
-It’s been a bit more difficult the past few years due to my gluten-intolerance and accommodating my husband’s nut allergy, but this year will be a different story!
+It’s been a bit more difficult the past few years due to my gluten-intolerance, but this year will be a different story!
 Here are some of my favorite nut-free, gluten-free, and a few dairy-free St. Patrick’s Day recipes I’ll be trying out this year.

 Green Smoothie Pancakes from Runnin Srilankan: I love kicking off the day with a gluten-free, nut-free, dairy-free, protein-filled breakfast.
 These pancakes are green from the added spinach, and are very nutritious!
 With only a few ingredients including spinach, bananas, eggs, brown rice flour, and protein powder, these hotcakes will fuel your day of Irish celebrations.
 Get the recipe here.

 Top o’the Morning Lucky Charms Pancakes: These are 100% nut-free and 100% truly unhealthy, but how can you say no to this beautiful, colorful mountain of sugar?
 To make this recipe gluten-free, swap the Bisquick with a gluten-free pancake mix.
 Get the recipe here.